Networking & P2P

 A few failed dials are normal.

-Repeated failed dials against the same peer usually indicate an address, firewall or reachability problem.
+Repeated failed dials against the same peer usually indicate address, firewall or reachability problems.

 12. Connection limits